Reviewing Cambium Networks (CMBM) and Its Rivals

 |2.43

-Cambium Networks presently has a consensus price target of $13.00, indicating a potential upside of 110.36%.
-As a group, “Radio & t.v. communications equipment” companies have a potential upside of 36.79%.
-Given Cambium Networks’ stronger consensus rating and higher probable upside, equities analysts clearly believe Cambium Networks is more favorable than its competitors.
+Cambium Networks currently has a consensus price target of $13.00, indicating a potential upside of 112.07%.
+As a group, “Radio & t.v. communications equipment” companies have a potential upside of 30.44%.
+Given Cambium Networks’ stronger consensus rating and higher probable upside, research analysts clearly believe Cambium Networks is more favorable than its competitors.

 Summary